Why Footprint Optimization?

 - Economically: It is easily understood that the less m2 of area required, the more savings of construction; less concrete, less manpower, shorter construction time and so on.
-Indirectly it will also affect some other works as electrical, HVAC, maintenance, housekeeping, etc.
+Indirectly it will also affect some other works such as electrical, HVAC, maintenance, housekeeping, etc.

 - Municipality normative: DCHP normally are located in urban areas.
 Sometimes in these areas there are restrictions in terms of design; limited area for installing the DCHP, limited height by the surrounding buildings or architectural restrictions to not break with the neighbourhood design with an industrial plant (DCHP).

 - Contract terms: It’s also very common to have “limited space” defined in the contract since the bidding stage.
-If so, the best engineering practice are required to comply the contract with no deviation.
+If so, the best engineering practice are required to comply with the contract with no deviation.

-- Calculate the dimension of main equipment: mechanical, electrical, I&C, etc.
+- Calculate the dimension of main equipment: Mechanical, electrical, I&C, etc.

 - Civil calculations for structural and foundation design, beams configuration and its location

-- Calculate and establish the area required for the normal operation of the main equipment: mechanical, electrical and control rooms, offices, workshops, storages, etc.
+- Calculate and establish the area required for the normal operation of the main equipment: Mechanical, electrical and control rooms, offices, workshops, storages, etc.